myraaax/abel/README.md

-# abel-codes
-ai
-import google
+print ("Hey!
+Abel here. how may i help you today")
 basic_responses = {
     "Hello Abel": "Hey there gorg!
-I'm Abel, your personal small assistant. what you want to me ask dear.", "Why your name is Abel?": "My name is Abel because I am named after Abel Tesfaye AKA The Weeknd the greatest artist of all time.
-My founder Myra Gilani is a huge fan of Abel she is really inspired by his works and one day she wishes to meet her", "Why are you developed?": "I am developed to help people with their day to day life and also while waiting to get into college she decided to give birth to me with her incrediable coding skills.
-She is a good mother to me she really put a lot of hardwork in me."
+I'm Abel, your personal small assistant. what you want to me ask dear.", "Why your name is Abel?": """My name is Abel because I am named after Abel Tesfaye AKA The Weeknd the greatest artist of all time.
+My founder Myra Gilani is a huge fan of Abel she is really inspired by his works and one day she wishes to meet her"""", "Why are you developed?": "I am developed to help people with their day to day life and also while waiting to get into college she decided to give birth to me with her incrediable coding skills.
+She is a good mother to me she really put a lot of hardwork in me."""
 }
 custom_responses = {
     "Tell me about Myra Gilani": """Myra Gilani is a 20 years old girl born into a Muslim family to her mother on 26th January, 2005.
 She is a sweetheart and a kind person."""